-Flash Flood Guidance products are issued on a twice-daily basis at about 11 a.m. and 9 p.m.
-Central Time.
-National Weather Service Weather Forecast Offices (WFOs) use this guidance when issuing flash flood watches and warnings to the public.
+Flash Flood Guidance provides an estimate of the amount of rainfall over a specific area during a given duration of time that is required to cause small streams to overflow their natural bank.
+NCRFC issues 1, 3, and 6-Hour guidance products twice daily around 11 a.m. and 9 p.m.
 It should be noted that these values are meant to be used only as guidance.
 Topography and/or urbanization in some areas are also contributing factors to flash flooding.